 G7 has used three distinct alarm sounds since it was first released.
 Blackline Safety has discovered after years of G7 being used in the field that some lower urgency notifications on the device — like low battery or bump test reminders — interrupt work and demand the worker's attention for something that may not need to be addressed immediately.

-In order to better communicate G7's needs to our end users, Blackline Safety is introducing two new sounds to represent lower-urgency events.
+In order to better communicate G7's needs to our end users, Blackline Safety is introducing a new sound for lower urgency events.

-This new sound repeats itself on a loop until it is acknowledged by pressing and holding the up and down arrows for three seconds.
-However, the pattern is designed to be more friendly sounding and less urgent so that the worker knows that they can finish their task before addressing it.
+This new sound repeats itself on a loop until it is acknowledged by pressing and holding the up and down arrows.
+Unlike G7's current sounds, this pattern is designed to appear less urgent so that the user knows they are not in danger when they hear it.

 Local time on device

 G7 now provides the option of showing the local time on the LED screen.
 The time will be displayed in the top right of the main status screen.
-Because this is the same location the check-in timer is displayed, the user will have the option to choose which information they would like to see if they have the check-in timer feature enabled.
+As this is in the same location the check-in timer is displayed, the user will have the option to choose what information they would like to see if they also have the check-in timer feature enabled.